longwei/tinyWebServer/README.md

-How to build a simple Web server using Native Threads aproach
+How to build a simple Web server using Native Threads aproach?

 each connection is handled by a single process or native thread.
 When using an thead pool, multiple process are created in advance